Table of Contents

 How to Access and Deploy Your Written Code

 Once the computer code is written and tested, the next phase is that of deployment.
 The process of deployment involves packaging your code and distributing it to a remote location (a server etc.) where users can access it.

 In larger companies, often times specialized teams handle the deployment phase because programmers may not have access to critical infrastructure for security reasons.
 Smaller companies are generally different in that they don't have the means to afford a dedicated deployment or infrastructure team, so programmers will usually deploy their own code.

 Deployment involves knowledge of particular infrastructures which are beyond the scope of this article series.
 However, I want you to be familiar with the term, as you will often hear it.

-In this article, we talked about what programming is and what are its various phases.
+In this article, I talked about what programming is and what its various phases are.
 Thank you for reading!
 In my next article we will begin our exploration of the Python programming language.